Issues Addressed in Therapy

 Additionally, I am trained as a sex therapist and sexuality educator, and believe that healthy, fulfilling sexuality is important in all stages of life.
 If you are struggling with sexual functioning, sexual desire, or sexual pain due to treatment, I will work with you to find solutions using a sex-positive framework.

-Although I also offer in-office appointments, I primarily do home-based therapy.
-Home-based therapy allows your therapist to come to you, in the environment where you are most comfortable.
+In addition to my office in downtown Fairhaven, I offer home-based therapy to a limited number of clients.
+These time slots are reserved for clients who are actively in treatment or have lasting symptoms or side effects that limit functional ability.
 I will come to your home at the time of our scheduled one-hour appointment, and am also happy to conduct sessions in the hospital during inpatient stays.

 I work with all women, as well as individuals with a nonbinary gender identity.
 I have extensive experience doing therapy with people across the LGBTQ spectrum, and work to create a warm and open environment for all clients regardless of identity.